vsivsi/gridfs-locks/README.md

   // Use locked resource...
 });

-// event: 'timed-out' - A timeout has occurred while waiting to obtain an unavailable lock
+// event: 'timed-out' - A timeout occurred while waiting to obtain an unavailable lock
 // This event only occurs when timeOut != 0
 // see obtainReadLock() and obtainWriteLock() methods below